Brazil’s idwall raises $38M for identity validation platform – TechCrunch

 And now the Brazilian regtech has raised $38 million in a Series C round led by Endurance.

-GGV Capital, monashees, Canary, Qualcomm Ventures, ONEVC, Peninsula and Norte also participated in the funding, bringing its total raised to nearly $50 million.
+GGV Capital, monashees, Canary, Qualcomm Ventures LLC, ONEVC, Peninsula and Norte also participated in the funding, bringing its total raised to nearly $50 million.

 The company says it has grown 1,458% between 2017 and 2020, with average growth of 144% per year.
 Its more than 300 clients include 10 unicorns, two out of the three biggest banks in Brazil and companies such as iFood, Claro, Cielo, Loggi, Ebanx, QuintoAndar and OLX, among others.